JC3008/DataEngineering_Kubernetes/Readme.md

 * KIND (Basic only for creating a cluster)
 * Docker (Basic for understand the cluster behavior and maybe debugging it sometimes)
 * Kubectl (Basic for deployment and debugging)
-* AWS account (IAM role, Security group, AWS cli, Credentials)
+* AWS account (IAM role, Security group, AWS cli, Credentials, GLUE)
 * Python (Modules, Classes, Functions)
+* Pyspark
 * Airflow
+* Terraform

 # Project outline
 The project consists of collecting data using python applications and writting it on S3 **datalake**, then making needed **data cleaning** and **tranformations**.
 Once data is available on datalake, it is transformed into a **Data Lake House** by using **Delta** and **Pyspark**.
 The whole enviroment will be based on **Docker** containers orchestrated by **kubernetes operators** in **Airflow**.